-A hot flash is an unpleasant feeling of intense warmth that flows through your body, often causing your skin to redden, your face and chest to flush, and sweat to break out.
+A hot flash is an unpleasant feeling of intense warmth or burning that flows through your body, often causing your skin to redden, your face and chest to flush, and sweat to break out.

-Hot flashes can be unpleasant, and may be so severe that you feel faint.
-The feeling of overheating may last moments or for a longer period, and you may have hot flashes infrequently, every day, or almost constantly.
-If they happen at night, hot flashes can cause night sweats, when you wake up and find the sheets are soaked through with sweat.
+Hot flashes may be so severe that you feel faint.
+The feeling of overheating may last moments or for longer periods.
+They may occur infrequently, every day, or almost constantly.
+If they happen at night, hot flashes can cause night sweats, when you wake up and find the sheets are damp or even soaked through with sweat.

 The precise mechanism of hot flashes is unknown, but they generally are considered a symptom of perimenopause and menopause when a woman’s ovaries produce less estrogen and other female sex hormones.
-This drop in hormone levels can cause a range of symptoms in addition to hot flashes, such as:
+In addition to hot flashes, this drop in hormone levels can cause a range of other symptoms including:

-Advanced Endometrial Ablation may help reduce or eliminate hot flashes and other symptoms of menopause/perimenopause.
-The endometrium is the lining of your uterus, which you shed each month when you get your period.
+Advanced Endometrial Ablation may help reduce or eliminate hot flashes and other symptoms of menopause/perimenopause by gently removing the hormonally active lining of the uterus, the endometrium.

-As menopause has such close links to menstruation, permanent removal of the endometrium has significant benefits for women who are experiencing unpleasant menopausal symptoms, including hot flashes.
+As menopause has such close links to menstruation, permanent removal of the endometrium has significant benefits for women who are experiencing unpleasant perimenopausal symptoms, including hot flashes.

-For women who persist with symptoms of menopause/perimenopause (hot flashes/memory issues, etc.), the Drs.
-Clinton and Rebecca Ashford get your body’s hormonal balance restored with bioidentical hormone therapies.
+For women who persist with symptoms of menopause/perimenopause (hot flashes/memory issues, etc.), Drs.
+Clint and Rebecca Ashford specialize in customized treatments to balance and restore normal function using bioidentical hormone therapies.

 To find out more about Advanced Endometrial Ablation and how it could help you, call The Ashford Center or book an appointment online today.